-As a referral barrister and Cayman attorney who acts on professional instructions Shân is both an adviser and a litigator with an equal enthusiasm for both.
-She specialises in private and commercial trusts, succession and other private and commercial wealth issues often involving a number of different jurisdictions.
-Shân has a truly international practice which takes her around the world from her London base at 5 Stone Buildings, Lincolns Inn and her Cayman base at ICT Chambers and has been called to the bar of the Eastern Caribbean Supreme Court.
+As both English Queen’s Counsel and as a Cayman Islands attorney, Shân is both an adviser and a litigator with an equal enthusiasm for both.
+She specialises in trusts, succession and other private wealth issues often involving a number of different jurisdictions.
+Shân has a truly international practice which takes her around the world from her London base at 5 Stone Buildings and her Cayman base at International Chancery and Trusts Chambers.
 She has a particular interest in wealth structuring and protection for international families from both the advisory and the litigation standpoints.

 Shân is highly recommended as a leading Silk in the current editions of Chambers UK, The Legal 500, and Legal Experts.